gesievi/Radii_doc_gesievi/_sources/tutorial/Viewer_PC/documentation_rst/1_Connect.rst.txt

    - Lists all channels you have access to and your rights (owner/editor/administrator)
 3. Connection

-   - Channel - input the channel address and the subchannel you want to access, separated by a point: channel name.subchannel name
+   - Channel - input the channel address and the subchannel you want to access, separated by a point: channel name.subchannelname
    - Nickname - displayed for others on the server
 4. Subscription